Salmon Cakes over Spring Salad

 - Make dressing - (Skip if dressing was made ahead for Monday.)
 Chop garlic.
 Combine garlic, mayonnaise, ketchup, pickle relish, lemon juice, and paprika.
 Season with some salt and pepper.
 (Can be done up to 5 days ahead)

-- Bread - Slice bread into cubes.
+- Bread - Cube bread.
 (Can be done up to 2 days ahead)

 - Salmon - Rinse and pat dry.
 Use a knife to chop up the salmon meat.
 (Can be done 1 day ahead)